timothyhull/breadpool-self-eval/docs/index.md

             - Ability to rapidly and dynamically change my positioning and focus as game conditions and pack activities dictate.
             - Capacity to relay information between officials, including relaying penalties from OPRs to PLTs.
             - Capacity to relay to JRs which players are OOP, NOTT, etc., and reporting that information to JRs proactively.
-            - Ongoing communication with other officials about pack location and player positioning relative to the pack, specifically communicating to JRs the location of jammers relative to the pack and front engagement zone.
+            - Ongoing communication with other officials about pack location and player positioning relative to the pack, specifically communicating to JRs the location of jammers relative to the pack and engagement zone(s).
             - Awareness of where players re-enter the track relative to the front engagement zone.
-            - Ability to "chase down" and issue an OOP warning to a player who leaves the front engagement zone while believing they are a jammer after unsuccessfully taking a star pass.
+            - Ability to "chase down" and issue an OOP warning to a player who leaves the front engagement zone while believing they are a jammer after they unsuccessfully take a star pass.
             - Ability to rapidly accelerate while skating backward and skate backward at high speed without the need to look at the track boundary to ensure I remain off of the gameplay area.

         === "My Areas for Growth :material-cursor-default-click:"